AnkitgargAI/python_logical_questions/README.md

 # pattern_in_python
+This repository will give you experience that how to create pattern question in python, here i explained the pattern programs.

+It will help for beginners to learn and understand the basic programming in python language.

-This is a .ipyb extension file where i explained the each pattern programs, so that any of beginner can grasp the basic functionality of python syntax and programming
+So that any of interested people can grasp the basic functionality of python syntax and programming which will help to crack initial level interview for the same.